giry-dev/mangrove-docs/docs/developers/SDK/technical-references/code/classes/CoreKandelInstance.md

 Gets the missing provision based on provision already available on Mangrove, potentially locked by existing offers.
 It assumes all locked provision will be made available via deprovision or due to offers being replaced.

-**`Remarks`**

-If neither params.distribution nor params.offerCount is provided, then the current number of price points is used.

 #### Parameters

 | Name | Type | Description |